Google Lighthouse Audit

 Our plan is to bring together the various monitors on each website and present users with an easy to digest plan for improvements.
 Watch this space!

 How do I get Google Lighthouse Audits with RapidSpike?

-If you’re not already signed up, start a 14-day free trial today!
+If you’re not already signed up, request a free trial today!
 Customers with access to IPMs can check out Audit results straight away – just log in and navigate to the IPM on the page you wish to view.